 U.S. wages retaliatory strikes against Iran-backed militia in Iraq after deadly attack

-"While we are still investigating the attack, I will note that the Iranian proxy group Kataib Hezbollah is the only group known to have previously conducted an indirect fire attack of this scale against U.S. and coalition forces in Iraq," McKenzie said.
-Washington blamed Kataib Hezbollah for a strike in Iraq in December that killed a U.S. contractor, leading to a cycle of tit-for-tat confrontations that culminated in January's U.S. killing of top Iranian General Qassem Soleimani and a retaliatory Iranian missile attack that left more than 100 U.S. troops with brain injuries.
+It was the third time in recent months the U.S. military lashed out against Kataib Hezbollah.
+It killed more than two dozen militants in December in response to an attack on an Iraqi base that killed a U.S. contractor.
+The U.S. military drone strike in January that targeted Soleimani also killed Kataib Hezbollah founder Abu Mahdi al-Muhandis.
+It was unclear whether the latest strikes would deter the militants from further action.
+The rocket attack on Taji took place on what would have been Soleimani's 63rd birthday, suggesting the militants were still looking for revenge.

-Wednesday would have been Soleimani's 63rd birthday.
-In the latest attack, 14 U.S.-led coalition personnel were wounded, including American, British, Polish and others.
-Private industry contractors were among the wounded.
-Milley said five of the wounded were categorized as "urgent," suggesting serious injuries that could require rapid medical evacuation.
+Iran retaliated for the U.S. drone strike that killed Soleimani by launching missiles from its territory at an Iraq base hosting U.S. troops - leaving more than 100 U.S. forces with brain injuries.
+In the latest attack, 14 U.S.-led coalition personnel were wounded, including American, British, Polish and other nationals.
+Private-industry contractors were among the wounded.

-Britain named its fallen service member as Lance Corporal Brodie Gillon, a 26-year-old with the Irish Guards Battle Group.
+U.S. Army General Mark Milley, chairman of the Joint Chiefs of Staff, told Pentagon reporters that five of the wounded were categorized as "urgent," suggesting serious injuries that could require rapid medical evacuation.
+The UK named its fallen service member as Lance Corporal Brodie Gillon.
 The United States has not yet identified the U.S. service members killed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)